gpstar81/GPStar-proton-pack/OPERATION.md

 ## Super Hero Mode Operation Guide

-**Super Hero**: This is the default operation mode based primarily on the 2021 film.
+**Super Hero**: This is the default operation mode based primarily on how the wand appeared to work in Ghostbusters: Afterlife.

 ### Activate Toggle